What are the benefits of Short Selling CFDs?

 Quick run down of your profitable short selling transaction

-- You bought an identical umbrella back for $20
+- Then you bought an identical umbrella back for $20.

-Short Sell 1,000 TOL shares at $8.50 – Looking to profit from a falling share price
+Short Sell 1,000 APA share CFDs at $8.50 – Looking to profit from a falling share price.

 |Action||How to calculate||Result|